-4.4.1 Streets that are not highways maintainable at public expense are not included in the Permit Scheme.
+4.4.1 Streets that are not highways maintainable at public expense or private streets are not included in the Permit Scheme.

 4.5 MOTORWAYS AND TRUNK ROADS

 4.5.1 Motorways and trunk roads for which the Highways Agency is the Highway Authority are excluded from the Permit Scheme.